-The Old Davis Hospital in Statesville has long been linked to ghost stories, legends, and Halloween hijinks.
+The abandoned old Davis Hospital in Statesville, North Carolina, has long been linked to ghost stories, legends, and Halloween hijinks.
 While once a booming medical center, the hospital fell into decay and dilapidated form after closing and moving to a new location in the 1980s.
 Statesville residents now say goodbye to the Old Davis Hospital as the building is being torn down.

-While some residents might call it an “eyesore” there’s no denying that this building (too interesting to be an eyesore in my opinion) has plenty of history.
+While some residents might call this abandoned hospital in North Carolina an “eyesore,” there’s no denying that this building (too interesting to be an eyesore in my opinion) has plenty of history.
 To this day, some of that history still haunts the grounds.

 In 1920, Dr. James Davis, a prominent surgeon, partnered with Dr. F.A Carpenter, a local eye, ear, nose and throat specialist and opened up Carpenter-Davis Hospital.
 At the time it was common for doctors to make house calls as well as having a small office.
 The 35-bed hospital went against the grain and was pioneering for its time, establishing relationships with nurses, assistants, and associate doctors.